[Adopted 4-18-1963 by Ord. No. 2-63 (Ch. 56, Art. II, of the 1972 Code)]

 Exception: There shall be no fee for Type 4 permits for storage or activity at a premises registered as a life-hazard use in accordance with N.J.A.C.
 5:70-2.

 A person aggrieved by any ruling, action, order or notice of the local enforcing agency pursuant to this article and N.J.S.A.
-52:27D-192 et seq. shall be entitled to an administrative hearing before the Construction Board of Appeals by the 15th day after the receipt by the person of notice of the ruling, action, order or notice complained of.
+52:27D-192 et seq. may, within 15 days after the receipt of such ruling, action, order or notice, file an appeal to request a hearing before the Morris County Construction Board of Appeals.

 [Amended 7-18-1985 by Ord.
 No. 4-85]